clfontain/ft_printf/README.md

 # ft_printf
-This project is about sorting data on a stack, with a limited set of instructions, using the lowest possible number of actions.
+This project is about recoding printf and learning about variable number of arguments.